 One-to-one mentor coaching is about you receiving feedback on your capability against the coaching competencies and bringing the blind spots in your coaching to light.
 In one-to-one mentor coaching your mentor observes/listens, assesses and provides feedback.

 In one-to-one mentor coaching I work with you to focus on core competency development.
 I do this by providing oral and written feedback on your recorded coaching sessions.
 The feedback is designed to recognise your strengths as well as potential growth areas so we can discuss what you are doing well, and what needs to be done to develop a deeper level of mastery in coaching.

 Please get in touch if you would like information about my approach to one-to-one mentor coaching.

-Group mentor coaching is about you deepening your understanding and application of the ICF Core Competencies.
+Group mentor coaching is about you deepening your understanding and application of the coaching competencies.
 This happens in a collaborative and supportive environment, where you can observe, share, learn and receive feedback from your mentor and other coaches.

 The ICF requires that at least 3 of your 10 mentoring hours be one-to-one, then up to 7 of the remaining hours can be group mentoring.

 A little about me…

 Julie Lines, MBA